scp756-221/term-project-fantasticfour-1/README.md

   $ make -f k8s.mak provision
   ~~~

   Again after this, a new image loader will be built and pushed to your packages.
-Like before change the visibility accesss from private to public.
+Like before, change the visibility access from private to public.

 3. For fetching the external ip address or DNS name that is required to access your cluster for eg: testing the services using Postman
 ~~~